tham-le/Darkly/12_hidden_files_robotstxt_README/ressources/hidden_files.md

 To avoid exposing sensitive data, there are several steps you can take:

 1. Configure your web server to deny access to dotfiles.
-For exemple, for **Nginx** you can add this to your server block:
+For example, for **Nginx** you can add this to your server block:
 ```
 location ~/\. {
     deny all;